BillHertzing/ATAP.Utilities/README.md

 https://github.com/jehna/readme-best-practices
 The content below came from the  template in https://github.com/jehna/readme-best-practices

+I am still in the middle of writing a good ReadMe, and figuring out how to make DocFx a good site generator for my needs.
+Your patience, Good Reader, is appreciated!
 /<placeholder - continue writing repository README from here>

 ## Developing